remix-run/remix/docs/api/conventions.md

 };
 ```

 This is almost always used on conjunction with `useMatches`.
-To see what kinds of things you can do with it, refer to [`useMatches`](./remix#usematches) for more information.
+To see what kinds of things you can do with it, refer to [`useMatches`][use-matches] for more information.

 ### unstable_shouldReload